0xhs/0xhs/README.md

 ### Hi there 👋
+#### I use this place to improve myself and to record the things I do ✨

 <!--
 **Novaytre/Novaytre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.